localgovdrupal/docs/docs/src/features/services/technical.md

 ```
 ## Recommended modules
 n/a

+## Roles / permissions
+This feature does not define any permissions itself, but if the localgov_workflow and localgov_roles modules are enabled then they will apply to the content defined in this feature.

 ## Installation
 The 4 main sub-modules are a core part of the LGD install profile, and will be installed as part of that.